Site icon Welcome To Infinity

 Mercury, the smallest and closest planet to the sun, zips around the sun at an astonishing speed, completing one orbit in just 88 Earth days.
 With an average distance of only 36 million miles from the sun, Mercury gets bombarded with solar radiation and heat, causing it to rotate on its axis slowly.
 However, despite its slow rotation, it moves around the sun faster than any other planet.

-Mercury's elongated orbit makes it difficult to observe from the Earth as it never strays more than 28 degrees from the sun.
-The planet's close proximity to the sun makes it a challenging planet to study, but scientists have still managed to send two missions to Mercury, including NASA's Messenger spacecraft, which orbited Mercury in 2011-2015, and BepiColombo, a joint mission by the European Space Agency and the Japan Aerospace Exploration Agency, which is on the way to Mercury, set to arrive in 2025.
+Mercury's elongated orbit makes it difficult to observe from the Earth as it strays more than 28 degrees from the sun.
+The planet's close proximity to the sun makes it a challenging planet to study, but scientists have still managed to send two missions to Mercury, including NASA's Messenger spacecraft, orbited Mercury in 2011-2015, and BepiColombo, a joint mission by the European Space Agency and the Japan Aerospace Exploration Agency, which is on the way to Mercury, set to arrive in 2025.

 Moreover, Mercury's small size means that it has a low gravity, making it easy to exit its gravitational pull.
 It has no atmosphere or magnetic field, resulting in vast temperature differences between its hot side, which can heat up to over 800 degrees Fahrenheit and its cold side, which can plummet to -290 degrees Fahrenheit.
 Mercury's surface is filled with craters, mountains, and plains, which provide insights into its geologic history and formation.